SiyaRG/Gawulo/FRONTEND_INTEGRATION.md

 # Frontend Integration with Django Backend

-This document provides comprehensive information about the React frontend integration with the Django backend for the Gawulo food ordering system.
+This document provides comprehensive information about the React frontend integration with the Django backend for the ReachHub Trust as a Service platform.

 ## 🚀 Overview